realmacsoftware/RMSun/README.md

 RMSun
 =====

-Calculate the sunrise and sunset
+Calculate the sunrise and sunset as per the blog post http://realmacsoftware.com/blog/chasing-the-sun